VisRet: Visualization Improves Knowledge-Intensive Text-to-Image Retrieval: Main Results

 \subsection{Experimental Setup}

-We evaluate on three challenging benchmarks: (1) INQUIRE-Rerank \citep{DBLP:conf/nips/VendrowPSBJABH24}, a T2I retrieval benchmark requiring accurate knowledge of species appearance and behavior.
-We perform additional filtering to remove overly simple queries and call the resulting dataset INQUIRE-Rerank-Hard.
-(2) Visual-RAG \citep{visual-rag}, a T2I retrieval and VQA benchmark featuring visual knowledge intensive questions on features of natural species that are not commonly documented in text corpus.
-(3) Visual-RAG-ME, a new benchmark we introduce featuring queries that compare the same visual feature across \textit{multiple entities}.
-We present the benchmark details in \Cref{appendix-data-details}.
+\paragraph{Benchmarks} We evaluate on four benchmarks: (1) Visual-RAG \citep{visual-rag}, a T2I retrieval and VQA benchmark featuring visual knowledge-intensive questions about natural species, where the relevant evidence is often not readily available in text corpora.
+(2) Visual-RAG-ME, our new benchmark that compares the same visual feature across multiple entities.
+(3) INQUIRE-Rerank \citep{DBLP:conf/nips/VendrowPSBJABH24}, which requires accurate knowledge of species appearance and behavior for retrieval.
+(4) Microsoft COCO 2017 \citep{mscoco}, a widely used image captioning dataset that we repurpose for caption-to-image retrieval evaluation.
+For (3) and (4), we further filter queries to retain the most difficult cases, yielding INQUIRE-Rerank-Hard and COCO-Hard. \Cref{tab:dataset-stats} reports dataset statistics, and we provide additional details in Appendix \Cref{appendix-data-details}.

-For all the three benchmarks, we evaluate T2I retrieval with Recall@$k$ and NDCG@$k$ with $k$ = 1, 10, 30.
-For Visual-RAG and Visual-RAG-ME, we additionally use an LLM judge to evaluate the end-to-end VQA accuracy, following \citet{visual-rag}.
+\paragraph{Metrics} For all four retrieval benchmarks, we report Recall@$k$ and nDCG@$k$ with $k \in \{1, 10, 30\}$\footnote{nDCG@1 is undefined and we use Recall@1 as its value.}.
+For Visual-RAG and Visual-RAG-ME, we also evaluate end-to-end VQA accuracy using an LLM judge with a prompt derived from Visual-RAG \citep{visual-rag}.

+\paragraph{Baselines} We compare three families of T2I retrieval methods: \begin{compactenum} \item \textbf{Text-to-Image Matching:} Retrieve using the original textual query against the image index with off-the-shelf retrievers (\textbf{CLIP}, \textbf{E5-V}).
+We also include a query rewriting baseline, where an LLM rewrites the query to highlight desired features before performing standard T2I retrieval over the same embedding index. \item \textbf{Text-to-Text Matching:} Convert images into textual surrogates and perform text-to-text retrieval avoiding cross-modal similarity matching.
+We compare with (1) captioning the entire corpus with BLIP, (2) top-k reranking with VISA, and (3) an ablated version of VISA, where we rerank top-k images using LLM-generated captions. \item \textbf{Image-to-Image Matching:} At the time of writing (December 2025), VisRet is the only method in this category. \end{compactenum}

-For the experiments presented in the main text, we use CLIP and E5-V as the retriever, \texttt{GPT-4o} \citep{OpenAI2023GPT4TR} as the downstream reader, and \texttt{gpt-image-1} \citep{openai_gpt_image_1} as the T2I Model to generate $m=3$ images.
-We analyze more model choices in \Cref{appendix-visret-analyses} and present all the prompts and other hyperparameters in \Cref{appendix-prompts-and-hyperparams}.
+\paragraph{Implementation Details} For all retrieval experiments, we use CLIP and E5-V as retrievers, \texttt{GPT-4o} \citep{OpenAI2023GPT4TR} as the T2I instruction generation LLM, and \texttt{gpt-image-1} \citep{openai_gpt_image_1} as the T2I model to generate $m=3$ images.
+For downstream question answering on Visual-RAG and Visual-RAG-ME, we use \texttt{GPT-4o} as the reader LLM.
+Full implementation details for VisRet and baselines are provided in Appendix \Cref{appendix-implementation-details}.